gauniverseorg/ga-docs/docs/Help Centre and Chat Accessibility.md

 </center>

-The **Help Centre and Live** Chat features in GA_Universe provide convenient and effective ways to get the support you need.
+The **Help Centre and Live** Chat features in General Admin provide convenient and effective ways to get the support you need.
 Whether you prefer browsing FAQs or speaking directly with a support representative, these tools are designed to help you resolve any issues efficiently.